 When comparing pgAdmin 4 vs DataGrip, the Slant community recommends DataGrip for most people.
-In the question“What are the best GUI tools for PostgreSQL on Windows?”
-DataGrip is ranked 1st while pgAdmin 4 is ranked 3rd.
+In the question“What are the best Mac OS X GUIs for PostgreSQL?”
+DataGrip is ranked 2nd while pgAdmin 4 is ranked 3rd.
 The most important reason people chose DataGrip is:

 DataGrip is not a language-specific IDE.
 It supports a wide variety of languages by default, such as PostgreSQL, MySQL, Oracle, Microsoft SQL Server, Derby, H2, Sqlite, and many more.
 You can also specify your own JDBC drivers to get support for additional platforms.